Cara Enteles

 » Download Full Resume

-Cara Enteles is best known for her nature, landscape paintings on Aluminum and Plexiglas panels.
+Cara Enteles is best known for her nature and landscape paintings on Aluminum and Plexiglas panels.
 “My work is the result of my fascination and study of the natural world.”
-She has developed a unique technique that combines silkscreen printing and oil painting on these industrial substrates.
-The aluminum has a reflective ground that changes with the light, mimicking the natural world.
-The acrylic is built up in transparent layers painting on multiple sides to create great depth.

 Her work has been shown at Wave Hill, The Hudson Valley Contemporary Art Center, The Long Island Museum and The Islip Art Museum.
-She earned her BFA from Parsons School of Design and has also studied at the Ecole des Beaux-Arts.
+She earned her BFA from Parsons School of Design and also studied at the Ecole des Beaux- Arts.

 The choice of the aluminum and acrylic substrates is deliberate.
 The slightly reflective surface changes with the light, mimicking the natural world, and the contrast of the nature imagery on the industrial surface creates a tension.

-As a lover of nature, Enteles subtly addresses environmental issues that plague our natural world.
-These include declining numbers of pollinating animals, such as monarch butterflies, birds, bees and bats.
+As a lover of nature, I subtly address environmental issues that plague our natural world.
+These include declining numbers of pollinating animals.
 Plastic pollution, fracking, oil spills and climate change have all been addressed in different bodies of works.
-But Enteles believes that nature has an amazing ability to right itself, given the chance.
+But I believe that nature has an amazing ability to right itself.
 “I aim to make the work positive and want it to be an advocate for nature.”